jflaatsch/resetOpenDTU/README.md

   FIREFOX_BINARY_PATH = r'/usr/bin/firefox-esr'
   GECKODRIVER_PATH = r'/usr/bin/geckodriver'
   </code>
-  - modify the path contants to match the paths returned by whereis
+  - modify the path constants to match the paths returned by whereis

 - selenium.common.exceptions.NoSuchDriverException: Message: Unable to obtain driver for chrome; For documentation on this error, please visit: https://www.selenium.dev/documentation/webdriver/troubleshooting/errors/driver_location
   - ensure that main.py is configured to use the selenium webdriver which is installed on your system: options; server; webdriver; & paths to binary files